When to See a Podiatrist: What They Do and Signs You Shouldn't Ignore

 Non-healing Wounds: Any wound that does not show signs of improvement should be evaluated by a podiatrist.

-Sudden Discoloration or Swelling: Immediate assessment is vital for sudden changes in your foot's appearance.
+Sudden Discolouration or Swelling: Immediate assessment is vital for sudden changes in your foot's appearance.

 Persistent redness, discharge, or spreading pain may indicate infection and should not be ignored - particularly in cases involving infected calluses or nail bed involvement